-IEEE 5G World Forum 2020
+`IEEE 5G World Forum 2020 ver.
+D

-5G Transport, Without Internet Protocol, Saves Bandwidth
+Header Compression for 5G Transport, Without Internet Protocol, Saves Bandwidth and Latency

 Header compression to save bandwidth has been used for decades, but only over a single link at a time.
 To preserve end-to-end sessions, compressed headers of arriving packets are decompressed before routing.
-Processing at each hop burdens the router and adds latency, so header compression has been applied largely to choke points such as access links and satellite connections.
+Processing at each hop burdens the router and adds latency, so header compression has been applied largely to choke points such as access links and satellite hops.

 A class of real-time connectivity, "conversational," places high value on low latency.
 Telephone calls, live video conferencing, telemedicine, and gaming fall in this class.
 Time limits bar retransmitting errored or missing packets because replacements arrive too late to be of use.
-Traffic trends are pushing new volumes of conversations onto packet transport: live video conferencing, telemedicine, and multi-player gaming are rising as the legacy circuit switched public phone network winds down and earlier generations of cellular technology reach sunset.
+Traffic trends are pushing new volumes of conversations onto packet transport as the legacy circuit switched public phone network winds down and earlier generations of cellular technology reach sunset.

 For this class, a new form of header compression, Session Bridging, saves bandwidth and reduces end-to-end latency without imposing processing loads on intermediate nodes.

+Originally there was a reason to carry all headers everywhere: early data transmissions faced noisy lines and frequent errors.
+VoIP and conversational sessions arrived more recently, when transmission quality had improved.
+For an easy transition from circuits, VoIP kept existing packet headers and added RTP to help emulate digital circuits.
+Today, live media sessions can't replace lost or damaged packets quickly enough to be of use, so nobody tries, eliminating the reason for most of the header functions for "conversational" streams.

+So why do packets still carry all those other headers--IP, UDP/TCP, RTP, etc.--despite a high cost in bandwidth?
+Tradition plays a part.

+Some applications and LAN connectivity depend on multiple headers.
+Carrying all the headers preserves an end-to-end session at each protocol layer.
+For example, one TCP session or chain of sessions between end points transport information reliably by resending errored packets.

+MultiProtocol Label Switching (MPLS) developed as a tweak to IP routing to speed transport and provide some security features at a time when enterprises migrated off of leased lines.
+Maintaining all headers and simply adding a Label ahead of them was easy to implement.

-For decades packet payloads have crossed carrier networks with no regard for their IP addresses--via MultiProtocol Label Switching (MPLS), virtual Ethernet connections, and other virtual circuits.
+Even before MPLS, packet payloads crossed carrier networks with no regard for two pairs of globally unique addresses in the IP and Ethernet headers.
+Bridged Ethernet and virtual circuits also treat IP addresses as overhead.
 A Label Switched Router (LSR) examines only the Label value to decide how to forward a packet on a Label Switched Path (LSP).
 RFC--5795 discusses why legacy RObust Header Compression doesn't work over MPLS.

 But Session Bridges do.
 For conversational connections, Session Bridge instances at the end points achieve the savings of header compression across an entire network without updating existing switches and routers.

-The new process separates a connection into two sessions (Fig. 1) mediated by Session Bridges.
+The innovative process separates a connection into three parts, two sessions and a bridge to join them (Fig. 1).
+Session Bridges communicate with user equipment via packets with full header sets.
+Between them the payloads bear a much smaller compressed header, the bridge tag.

 Fig. 1: The Sessions Bridge identifies each stream as it enters the network and replaces the full headers with a tiny tag.
 As the packets exit the network at the far end the full headers are rebuilt in a separate session so downstream systems are unaware.

-The Session Bridge ORIGin module terminates protocol sessions at the front of a network (LAN Session 1), extracts the payload, and reframes it with a new bridge tag to route and manage the packet stream
+The Session Bridge ORIGin module terminates protocol sessions of conversational flows at the front of a network (LAN Session 1), extracts the payloads, and reframes them with new bridge tags to route and manage the packet stream: